 Norwood Public Schools Curriculum and Instruction

-This page is maintained by Dr. Alexander Wyeth, Assistant Superintendent for the Norwood Public Schools.
+This page is maintained by Dr. JJ Muñoz, Assistant Superintendent for Curriculum for the Norwood Public Schools.
 Suggestions for improvement are always welcome.

 The mission of the Norwood Public Schools is to seek academic excellence for all children in an environment which is safe, nurturing, and supportive; to inspire in them an enduring love for learning; and to prepare them to contribute as citizens of a diverse community.